-individual bits in the digital representation of a number and then performing $O(n^2)$ single bit operations to multiply two n-bit numbers together.
+An energy efficient way to multiply an activity vector by a weight matrix is to implement activities as voltages and weights as conductances.
+Their products, per unit time, are charges which add themselves.
+This seems a lot more sensible than driving transistors at high power to model the individual bits in the digital representation of a number and then performing $O(n^2)$ single bit operations to multiply two n-bit numbers together.
 Unfortunately, it is difficult to implement the backpropagation procedure in an equally efficient way, so people have resorted to using A-to-D converters and digital computations for computing gradients (Kendall et al., 2020).
 The use of two forward passes instead of a forward and a backward pass should make these A-to-D converters unnecessary.

-9 Mortal Computation
+8 Mortal Computation

 General purpose digital computers were designed to faithfully follow instructions because it was assumed that the only way to get a general purpose computer to perform a specific task was to write a program that specified exactly what to do in excruciating detail.
 This is no longer true, but the research community has been slow to comprehend the long-term implications of deep learning for the way computers are built.
 More specifically the community has clung to the idea that the software should be separable from the hardware so that the same program or the same set of weights can be run on a different physical copy of the hardware.
-This makes the knowledge contained in the program or the weights immortal: The knowledge does not die when the hardware dies21.
+This makes the knowledge contained in the program or the weights immortal: The knowledge does not die when the hardware dies20.

 The separation of software from hardware is one of the foundations of Computer Science and it has many benefits.
 It makes it possible to study the properties of programs without worrying about electrical engineering.
 It makes it possible to write a program once and copy it to millions of computers.
-It makes it possible to compute derivatives on huge data-sets by using many copies of the same model running in parallel.
 If, however, we are willing to abandon immortality it should be possible to achieve huge savings in the energy required to perform a computation and in the cost of fabricating the hardware that executes the computation.
-We can allow large and unknown variations in the connectivity and non-linearities of different instances of hardware that are intended to perform the same task and then rely on a learning procedure to discover parameter values that make effective use of the unknown properties of each particular instance of the hardware.
+We can allow large and unknown variations in the connectivity and non-linearities of different instances of hardware that are intended to perform the same task and rely on a learning procedure to discover parameter values that make effective use of the unknown properties of each particular instance of the hardware.
 These parameter values are only useful for that specific hardware instance, so the computation they perform is mortal: it dies with the hardware.